pyrotechnist/French-learning-node/Note.md

 s'occuper de    to take care of

 J'ai bien peur de devoir partir maintenant.
 I am afraid I have to leave now.

 Merci de me laisser tranquille !
 Thank you for leaving me alone!

+Je suis heureuse de to with about vous retrouver .
+I'm happy to meet you again

+Rendre une femme heureuse

 ## Verbs -Infinitive-3 ##
 Je  me  sens  mal , comme  vous  pouvez  le  constater .  i feel bad, as you can see